zhaohuanqdcn/tp/docs/DeveloperGuide.md

 ### Difficulty Level

 Compared to AB3, our project is much more challenging.
-We added a new entity, Meeting, with its own function and command classes, by adapting code for AB3.
+We added a new entity, Meeting, with its own function and command classes, by adapting code from AB3.
 In addition to that, we overhauled the entire UI, and added many new functionalities.
 For instance, command history, undo function, and meeting reminders.
 We also had to add elements to the pre-existing AB3 Person code to complement our new features.
 The new additions were much harder to implement as we had no basis to follow and had to hammer out the details and choose the most efficient implementation ourselves.

 ### Challenges Faced
 Since the project began, we have overcome many challenges in implementation.